holls91/renpy-game/README.md

 Renpy-game is exactly what the name says: a prototype for a fully accessible game in Renpy!
 Born as a birthday present, you can use it as a start point to make any kind of visual novel!

 ## What's so special about this prototype?
 Oh, nothing really!
-In this example I've put an hoverable sword that you can use as a base for a fully accessible "hidden-objects" game :)
+In this example I've put an hoverable sword that you can use as a start for a fully accessible "hidden-objects" game :)

+Nothing else, really :)

 ## Credits